masterofobzene/UserScriptRepo/INFOS/NXBrew_Search_Button.md

 On each game card, you will have 1 big red button to search the game name on NXBrew.

 UPDATE 1.2: Fixed new nxbrew.me domain.
 Now the script removes any "™" that would break the search.
+UPDATE 1.3: ROLLBACK!! as nxbrew.me is a FAKE MALWARE DOMAIN.
+DO NOT USE IT.

 ### WHY?:
 ---------------